-Stakeholders
+Stakeholders Engagement

-Broad Greenstate strives to adopt the opinions of stakeholders (including shareholders, customers, employees, suppliers, regulators and the public) and safeguard their rights and interests through constructive communication in order to determine the long-term development direction of the Company and maintain close relationships with them.
-We have arranged the management and staff of all departments of the Company to review the operation of the Company, identify relevant ESG matters based on their functions, and assess the importance/relevance of related matters to our business.
+Broad Greenstate strives to adopt the opinions of stakeholders (including governments and regulators, customers, suppliers, employees, shareholders and investors, local communities, non-governmental organizations ("NGOs"), potential customers and the public and media) and safeguard their rights and interests through constructive communication in order to determine the long-term development direction of the Group and maintain close relationships with them.
+We have arranged the management and staff of all departments of the Group to review the operation of the Group, identify relevant ESG matters based on their functions, and assess the importance and relevance of related matters to our business.

-Stakeholder groups, their expectations and typical communication channels with the Company are as follows:
+Stakeholder groups, their expectations and typical communication channels with the Group are as follows: